Stations of St. Paul’s

 Each station depicts a specific moment in St. Paul’s history with a focus on race relations.
 These 14 moments were chosen to represent the whole sweep of the congregation’s 175-year history.
 For each station, there is a reading and a prayer set into a liturgical form.
 The reading describes an incident or situation.
 It is then followed by a prayer that acknowledges the effect of the congregation’s action or position, laments or gives thanks, and asks for forgiveness and renewal.

-The Stations will be hung in the church on Ash Wednesday and will accompany us on our Lenten journey, and beyond.
-Below you can find out when you can pray the stations in-person, an interview with Michelle Walker and Adrian Luxmoore about the development of the stations, learn about the artist Janelle Washington, and watch a brief video about her artistic development of each station.
+The Stations were hung in the church on Ash Wednesday and were available for viewing/praying through June 20th.
+Many individuals and groups visited St. Paul’s to pray the Stations and learn about this particular story and journey.
+We also had the opportunity to welcome the artist Janelle Washington during our Lenten Speaker Series to share about her journey creating the stations.
+Below you can find an interview with Michelle Walker and Adrian Luxmoore about the development of the stations, learn about the artist Janelle Washington, and watch a brief video about her artistic development of each station.
 You can also view the liturgy HERE.

 I am thankful for the vision, ministry, and leadership of the History and Reconciliation Initiative and look forward to moving their hard work forward and into each aspect of our life together.
 Thanks to those who have helped to bring this creative and amazing series of prayers to us, and thanks to the community of St. Paul’s for your willingness to explore those spaces in which, with God’s help, we draw closer to each other, closer to our neighbor, and closer to God.